 \subsection{Graph neural networks as recommender systems}

-Graph neural networks (GNNs) have rapidly emerged as a cornerstone of graph-based machine learning, owing to their ability to capture complex relationships in structured data.
+Graph neural networks (GNNs) rapidly emerge as a cornerstone of graph-based machine learning, owing to their ability to capture complex relationships in structured data.
 The advent of Graph Convolutional Networks (GCN) \cite{DBLP:conf/iclr/KipfW17} marked a turning point by enabling efficient neighborhood aggregation through spectral convolutions.
-This breakthrough was followed by Graph Attention Networks (GAT) \cite{DBLP:conf/iclr/VelickovicCCRLB18}, which enhanced expressiveness by learning adaptive attention weights over neighboring nodes, and by GATv2 \cite{DBLP:conf/iclr/Brody0Y22}, which addressed the limitations of static attention mechanisms with a more flexible and dynamic formulation.
-More recently, TransGNN \cite{DBLP:journals/corr/abs-2401-01384} introduced an innovative approach that integrates strong transitivity relations to capture both local and global structural similarities, offering a deeper insight into graph topology.
+This breakthrough was followed by Graph Attention Networks (GAT) \cite{DBLP:conf/iclr/VelickovicCCRLB18}, which enhanced expressiveness by learning adaptive attention weights over neighboring nodes, and by GATv2 \cite{DBLP:conf/iclr/Brody0Y22}, which addresses the limitations of static attention mechanisms with a more flexible and dynamic formulation.
+More recently, TransGNN \cite{DBLP:journals/corr/abs-2401-01384} introduces an innovative approach that integrates strong transitivity relations to capture both local and global structural similarities, offering a deeper insight into graph topology.
 Collectively, these advancements exemplify the ongoing innovation and momentum in GNN research.

 Early work on applying GNNs in recommender systems focused on adapting existing architectures to recommendation tasks.
-For example, Berg et al. \cite{DBLP:journals/corr/BergKW17} introduced Graph Convolutional Matrix Completion (GCMC), which employs a graph autoencoder to complete the user–item interaction matrix.
-Similarly, PinSage \cite{DBLP:conf/kdd/YingHCEHL18}, developed by Ying et al., demonstrated the effectiveness of GNNs for large-scale recommendation tasks by leveraging the GraphSAGE algorithm \cite{DBLP:conf/nips/HamiltonYL17}.
+For example, Berg et al. \cite{DBLP:journals/corr/BergKW17} introduce Graph Convolutional Matrix Completion (GCMC), which employs a graph autoencoder to complete the user-item interaction matrix.
+Similarly, PinSage \cite{DBLP:conf/kdd/YingHCEHL18}, demonstrates the effectiveness of GNNs for large-scale recommendation tasks by leveraging the GraphSAGE algorithm \cite{DBLP:conf/nips/HamiltonYL17}.